itamar-mizrahi/i-braintech-assignment/README.md

 Create database of the actual workouts

-● Use Nest.JS to create a backend API that retrieves and stores workout data using Firebase.
+● Use ExpressJS to create a backend API that retrieves and stores workout data using Firebase.

-● Use Angular to create a frontend dashboard: workout data progress over time
+● Use React to create a frontend dashboard: workout data progress over time